Debt Relief Agencies

 Mandatory Disclosures And Notices

-Debt relief agencies must inform the debtor, in writing, of the following:
+Debt relief agencies must inform the debtor, in writing, about these:

 The debt relief agency must give a notice regarding basic bankruptcy requirements and options for help in filing and prosecuting the bankruptcy within 3 business days after the agency first offers its services.
 The debt relief agency must also provide plain English written information about bankruptcy requirements, such as dealing with secured debts and choosing exemptions.